-7.7.1 Compliance with Rules.
-Any entry failing to comply with the rules in this section is subject to a penalty by the District Contest Director and/or Music Committee.

-7.7.2 Music Selection.
+- 7.7.1 Compliance with Rules.
+Any entry failing to comply with the rules in this section is subject to a penalty by the District Contest Director and/or Music Committee. - 7.7.2 Music Selection. - a.

-- a.
 All large ensemble events will choose their own selections with the recommendation that two contrasting selections be used. - b.
 All solo and small ensemble events will choose their own selections with the recommendation that one selection be used. - c.
-The United States Copyright Law is very clear on the use of copying music.
+The 1976 copyright law is very clear on the use of copying music.
 Some provisions of the law state: Copying shall not substitute for the purchase of books, publishers, reprints, or periodicals. - d.
-Copying is permissible for the following uses: - 1.
-Emergency copying to replace purchased copies which for any reason are not available for an imminent performance provided purchased replacement copies shall be substituted in due course. - 2.
-For academic purposes other than performance, multiple copies of excerpts of works may be made provided that the excerpts do not compromise a part of the whole which would constitute a performable unit such as a section, movement or aria but in no case more than 10% of the whole work.
-If the work is from a compilation each individual work in the compilation is considered its own work, thus no more than 10% of each individual work can be used not 10% of the compilation. - e.
+Copying is permissible for the following uses: - Emergency copying to replace purchased copies which for any reason are not available for an imminent performance provided purchased replacement copies shall be substituted in due course. - 2.
+For academic purposes other than performance, multiple copies of excerpts of works may be made provided that the excerpts do not compromise a part of the whole which would constitute a performable unit such as a section, movement or aria but in no case more than 10% of the whole work. - e.
 Copying is prohibited for the following uses: - 1.
 Copying to create or replace or substitute for anthologies, compilations, or collective works. - 2.
 Copying for the purpose of performance except as in (d)(1) above. - 3.
 Copying for the purpose of substituting for the purchase of music except as in (d)(1) and (d)(2) above. - f.
 Exceptions to prohibited copying include: - 1.
 If a piece of music is out of print, permission may be obtained from the publisher to make copies for performance use. - 2.
 If music (or scores, etc.) has been ordered but not received, a copy of the order may be attached to a copy. - 3.
-If a pianist has an awkward page turn, you must purchase an additional copy or request permission from the copyright owner to create a copy of the page needed for a smoother page turn.
+If a pianist has an awkward page turn, pages may be copied as long as the pianist has an original copy at the piano.